scionproto/scion/doc/protocols/scion-header.rst

 RSV
     Unused and reserved for future use.
 SegID
-    SegID is a updatable field that is required for the MAC-chaining mechanism.
+    SegID is an updatable field that is required for the MAC-chaining mechanism.
 Timestamp
     Timestamp created by the initiator of the corresponding beacon.
 The timestamp is expressed in Unix time, and is encoded as an unsigned integer